Praveens2912/sql_mentor_dataset/README.md

 **Description:**
 This query finds the top 10 performers for each week based on total points earned.
 It uses DENSE_RANK() to rank users within each week and filters out only the highest scorers.

-## 10.Find the top 10 performers for each week.
+## 10:  Find the top 10 performers for each week.

 ```sql
 SELECT *